dsernahiguita/TMDBHydra/services/WebInterfaceReact/README.md

-# Web interface react hydratmdb
+# Web interface react
+Web interface that allows to query and select tv series, seasons and episodes.

 # Install
 Install node.js and npm